83

-‘To Organise Wherever the Necessity Exists’: the
+‘To Organise Wherever the Necessity Exists’: the Activities of the Organising Committee of the LaborCouncil of NSW, 1900-10

-Rae Cooper *
+By: Rae Cooper

 We know surprisingly little about the organising activities of Australian unions.
 The conventional wisdom, in line with the ‘dependency thesis’, is that unions have received rather than shaped their growth.
 The research presented here challenges some of the central assumptions of the dependency thesis arguing that the extension of unionism in New South Wales in the first decade of the twentieth century owed greatly to the agency of trade unionists and particularly to the work of the Organising Committee of the Labor Council of NSW.
 This article outlines the Committee’s methods, motivations and significant achievements in forming and recruiting into existing unions in the first decade of the twentieth century.

 Organising is a critical concern for unions in 2002.
 Unions now represent only a quarter of the workforce, previously sacrosanct union rights have been wound back and anti-union employer activism is on the rise.1 Unions have responded to these challenges in a variety of ways.
 In the early 1990s restructuring and amalgamations were seen as the remedy to union woes.
 However in more recent times ‘organising’ has been emphasised as a key to survival.2 Despite this interest in organising we know surprisingly little about how Australian unions have traditionally undertaken this role.
 Indeed the issue of union growth has often been dealt with in an extremely circumscribed manner in the Australian historical literature.
-Reflecting the ‘dependency thesis’, there is a tendency to assume that Australian unions have not actively grown their membership and have relied instead upon the state, and in particular the arbitration system, to deliver membership growth.3 1
+Reflecting the ‘dependency thesis’, there is a tendency to assume that Australian unions have not actively grown their membership and have relied instead upon the state, and in particular the arbitration system, to deliver membership growth.31

 This article attempts in a small way to improve our understanding of the historical agency of trade unionists in building their organisations, though a study of the Organising Committee of the Labor Council of NSW in the first decade of the twentieth century.
 The Committee and its members exerted considerable energy on reorganising NSW workers after the massive defeats of the 1890s and played a critical role in the great upsurge of unionism in the ten years after the turn of the century.
 The article suggests that the agency of members of the Committee was important in shaping the union movement that resulted.
 The evidence presented here suggests that while the newly introduced arbitration system did play an important role in the union growth in the period it did not guarantee that unions would flourish.
 The article is structured as follows.
 Section one reviews the literature on historical union organising in Australia, including the ‘dependency thesis’ developed by W.A.
 Howard and critiques of this approach.
 The second section reviews the operation and activity of the Organising Committee, beginning with a brief review of the Committee’s operation in the early 1890s, before moving to a broader analysis of the activity of the Committee in the first decade of the new century.
 This section details the breadth of organising activity, outlines the impact that key women activists had upon the agenda of the Committee, analyses the methods and motivations of the Committee as well as the obstacles they faced in their work.
 The final section of the article provides some conclusions in relation to the research and suggests that it poses challenges to the traditional approach to union growth and union organising.